Lochmara Bay: History

 In 1857 Courtney Kenny took out a depasturage license for all of the land between Tōrea Bay and Ōnahau Bay in Queen Charlotte Sound, and between Te Mahia Bay and Portage in Kenepuru Sound.
 He named his pastoral run Lochmara Run, a name likely reflecting the Scottish and Irish connection of his wife Georgina Kenny (1835–1899).
 The Lochmara Run was initially about 2,000 hectares, but Kenny disposed of some in 1860, and converted around 1766 hectares to secure leasehold and freehold tenures.
 The 1880 block sheets show Kenny had cleared nearly half of his land of native bush, largely on the Lochmara Peninsula, Tōrea Bay, and Double Cove, along with a swath from West Bay to Pukatea Bay.
 Kenny would go on to sell portions of the run to the Gullery family, with both families running sheep there for many years.
 Farming would come to an end on the remains of Lochmara Run by 1960, the land having been retaken by growth, making farming impossible.
 The land was subdivided for holiday housing in the 1960s, with some becoming the Lochmara Bay Scenic Reserve.

 By 1917 Lochmara Bay had been surveyed for townships.
 The majority of these lots never came to fruition, but some were developed by Marlborough families, who built houses and shacks there.
 After the Second World War more lots were subdivided and sold, some smaller than a hectare, and holiday housing became more popular along with the advent of improved roads and railways.
-In 1950 Lochmara Bay had around 20 buildings, today it has roughly 250 homesteads.
+In 1950 Lochmara Bay had around 20 houses, today it has about 100.